 When does autumn start and end?

 The autumn season sees its beginning on September 1st and gradually comes to an end towards late November.
-It’s a great idea to bed down your garden and to prepare it for the cold months ahead whilst we are still able to enjoy a few sunny days here and there.
+It's a great time to prepare your garden for the cold months ahead while there are still a few sunny days every now and then.

-Now is also a great time to mulch any delicates.
-Make sure to put a generous amount of mulch around them to protect them from the cold temperatures and stormier weathers.
-Give all of your hedges and trees a quick trim, plant some bulbs on the patio, collect any leaves and add them to your compost and pick any remaining raspberries, salads or apples from your grow-your-own corner.
+Now is also a great time to mulch your plants to protect from stormier weather.
+Give all of your shrubs a good trim, collect those autumn leaves and add them to your compost, and pick the last remaining fruits from your grow-your-own corner.

 As you can see, there is always something to do in the garden.
-We hope this overview has equipped you with a good idea of what to think about for a thriving garden all year round.
+We hope this overview has equipped you with a good idea of how to achieve a thriving garden all year round!

-To be fully prepared for a wildly successful garden at every point of the year, we recommend you check out our blog posts for each month and read up about our best tips and tricks to leave no seed unplanted.
+To be fully prepared for a wildly successful garden at every point of the year, we recommend you check out our blog posts of the individual months and read up about our best tips and tricks to leave no seed unplanted.

-For your gardening needs, feel free to browse through our range of premium gardening tools, designed and manufactured by gardeners, for gardeners.
+For your gardening needs, feel free to browse through our range of premium gardening tools.
+Designed by gardeners, for gardeners.